AlexRudd/dockopscenter/README.md

 There's also Makefile included for certain convenience methods including building:

 ```
-make build
+make build tag=<mytag> ver=<opscenterversion>
 ```

+If you don't specify a tag or version, it will default to the latest values already in the Makefile

 ## Contributing

 Pull requests are welcome.
-Consider creating an issue to discus the feature before doing the development work, or just fork and create a pull request.
+Consider creating an issue to discuss the feature before doing the development work, or just fork and create a pull request.